janhybs/ci-hpc/README.md

 ![results](docs/imgs/result.png)

 ## Documentation & Installation
-Please refer to [docs](docs) section to read more about installation.
+Read the docs at [ci-hpc.readthedocs.io](https://ci-hpc.readthedocs.io/en/dev/) to know more about installation.